antonyms/CMultiVec/README.md

 It includes

+* CIndexCorpus: A tool for indexing and de-indexing a corpus according to a vocab file.
 * CExtractContexts: A tool for extracting context representations from a large corpus
 * CClusterContexts: A tool for clustering large numbers of context representations
 * CExpandVocab: A tool for generating vocabulary files and the data needed to relabel a corpus